MerginMaps/geodiff/README.md

 If there are any problems, calls will raise `pygeodiff.GeoDiffLibError` exception.

-# Using the library with C API
+## Using the library with C API

 See [geodiff.h header file](https://github.com/lutraconsulting/geodiff/blob/master/geodiff/src/geodiff.h) for the list of API calls and their documentation.

 Output messages can be adjusted by GEODIFF_LOGGER_LEVEL environment variable.

+## Changesets

+Changes between datasets are read from and written to a [binary changeset format](docs/changeset-format.md).

 # Building geodiff